zeroreserve/ZeroReserve/README.md

 Friend 2 Friend Payment and Bitcoin exchange

+Prerequisite for building is a successful RetroShare build.

 To build, checkout the sources to the plugins directory of Retroshare and build with

 $ qmake && make clean && make